Sioux City elementary school boundary changes could pass hurdle in April

 The moves are not guaranteed to happen, as over upcoming months a consultant, RSP, an Overland Park (Kansas) team of demographers, will conduct a study on the plan.
 Saint said hiring a demographer will be helpful as the boundaries topic is vetted.

-The plan would be implemented, with gradual changes in boundaries, beginning for a first year in 2022.
+The plan would be implemented, with gradual changes phased in so as not to impact any current elementary students, beginning for a first year in 2022.

 One possibility is that the current eastmost boundary for Hunt, which ends near Court Street, would extend several blocks further east, into a segment where students are now drawn from to attend Irving.
 Similarly, one possibility is that the east Bryant boundary would extend several blocks further east, into a portion now that sends students to Leeds.